oudiglearn/olcinnovate-github/Group 1 - Collaborative Design/SYLLABUS.md

 #### Make-up Policy

-_In this section, you should clearly state a make-up policy that is in agreement with the relevant statements in the Faculty Handbook._ [[See Faculty Handbook 4.7, 4.9, 4.10, and 4.
-11]](https://apps.hr.ou.edu/FacultyHandbook/)
+_In this section, you should clearly state a make-up policy._

 #### Absences

-_In this section, you should clearly state an attendance policy that is in agreement with the relevant statements in the Faculty Handbook._ [[See Faculty Handbook 4.19]](https://apps.hr.ou.edu/FacultyHandbook/)
+_In this section, you should clearly state an attendance policy._

 **Other Policies:** Civility, Emergency Contact, Late Assignments